tigokok/equdist/README.md

 - **Rigorous Newton-Raphson Algorithm**: Implemented in JAX for fast and reliable equilibrium separation.
 - **Automatic Differentiation**: Supports automatic differentiation for efficient Jacobian calculation.
-- **Scalability**: Provided with 10 hydrocarbon example components currently described with ideal behavior.
+- **Scalability**: Tested with up to ten hydrocarbon components exhibiting ideal behavior, with potential for expansion to more complex mixtures.
-- **Thermodynamics**: Utilizes the DIPPR thermodynamic system descriptions to match the thermodynamic database provided by Aspen Plus.
+- **Thermodynamics**: Leverages the DIPPR thermodynamic system and is compatible with the Aspen Plus thermodynamic database, making it adaptable to various chemical processes.

 ## Installation